paddelcourt/nano-qwen3/README.md

 > "Once upon a time there was a little girl who lived in a small house..."

 Perfect for understanding how modern language models work!

+## Special Thanks
+- Andrej Kaparthy: Source of inspiration for the project and also wrote the `tiny_stories.py`
+- Qwen 3 Team: For making the model and open sourcing the techniques